Jacque-Corey Cormier

 - Biography

 Dr. Cormier frequently participates in volunteering and public speaking opportunities outside of the academic setting.
-For over a dozen years, he has volunteered in multiple capacities with 21st Century Leaders, a youth-serving statewide leadership development organization.
-He has been their Summer Institute Director for several institutes including their 2020 inaugural Healthcare & IT Summer Institute, which he aided in starting as a steering committee member.
-21st Century Leaders awarded Dr. Cormier with their 30 for 30 Alumni Award due to his service and leadership related to education.
-Dr. Cormier regularly invites SPH faculty, staff, and students with him to facilitate introduction to public health sessions, college/graduate school preparation discussions, K-12 career day presentations, and other service projects.
-The 2022 book, Black Lives, Balance, and the Psychology of Self Stories, features his chapter addressing social cognitive theory and self-efficacy building entitled, “I Stank I Can, I Know I Can, I Will: Examining Expressions of Self-Efficacy as a Reflection of Identity Orchestration”.
-He has appeared across multiple mediums including but not limited to: National Public Radio’s Closer Look, Georgia Public Broadcasting’s Georgia Outdoors, VoyageATL Magazine’s Rising Stars, local Atlanta news, Public Health Joy Podcast, and Dragon Con panels.
+Since 2010, he has volunteered in multiple capacities with 21st Century Leaders, a youth-serving statewide leadership development organization.
+He has served as the Summer Institute Director for several institutes, including their 2020 inaugural Healthcare & IT Summer Institute, which he aided in starting as a steering committee member.
+Dr. Cormier is also a 21st Century Leaders 30 for 30 Alumni Award recipient due to his service and leadership related to education.
+He is an author of a chapter addressing social cognitive theory and self-efficacy building entitled, “I Stank I Can, I Know I Can, I Will: Examining Expressions of Self-Efficacy as a Reflection of Identity Orchestration” in Dr. David Wall Rice’s 2022 book, Black Lives, Balance, and the Psychology of Self Stories.
+He has also appeared across various mediums, such as Georgia Public Broadcasting’s Georgia Outdoors, National Public Radio’s Closer Look with Rose Scott, VoyageATL Magazine’s Rising Stars, Public Health Joy Podcast, local Atlanta news, and Dragon Con panels.